 Russellville is just a short drive away, and its thriving downtown makes it a wonderful place to visit!
 Russellville Downtown is home to great restaurants, art galleries, and one-of-a-kind boutiques, including our sister store Vaqueras.
 Vaqueras offers an exclusive discount to Barn Brides - 25% off boots just for them and their bridal parties!

 Some of the fantastic restaurants in downtown Russellville include Fat Daddy's Bar-B-Que (their cheesy taters are practically world famous), The Old Bank (a sports grill with a great bar that's located in a beautifully renovated downtown building), Pasta Grill (delicious Italian food, great atmosphere, tons of menu options), and Kob Jai (the best Thai food around).
 For a caffeine fix and some old school video games, stop by The Garage Arcade.

 Downtown Russellville is full of locally owned boutiques, gift shops and art galleries.
-For one-of-a-kind home decor, local art and gifts, check out A Conversation Piece, Little Red Hen, and Pottery Worx.
+For one-of-a-kind home decor, local art and gifts, check out A Conversation Piece or Pottery Worx.
 For a cute outfit, go to HipSway... one of the prettiest, trendiest stores in town!
 There are also two great bookstores located downtown: Dog Ear Books and B Street Books.

 The Centerville Dragway is located just a few minutes from The Barn, and there's a reason why it stays packed on weekends!
 It's home to a dirt track, fast cars, and great burgers.
 They're closed during the winter months, so be sure to check out their schedule before you go.

 We feel really blessed that The Barn is part of such a unique, supportive, wonderful community, and we hope our guests will fall in love with what our charming little area has to offer!